 Have you ever noticed that you are exposed to thousands of logos on a daily basis?
 Think about it, whether you’re scrolling through your Instagram feed, walking your dog or just grabbing a few items from the grocery store, you are constantly making connections with brands.
 Oftentimes, without even realizing it.
 While it may seem insignificant, these small but mighty symbols are a part of our daily lives—and an integral part of your branding efforts.

 When done right, a logo serves as the face of your business and helps your audience recognize who you are and what you stand for.
 Here, we will explore in depth what is a logo, and the importance of creating a logo that represents your brand's personality.
+Once you're ready to get started you can also check out our guide to using the Wix Logo Maker.

 What is a logo?